Balancing Business & Parenting: Camille Walker

 And either during my sessions hitting the bag, or afterward, somebody taps me on the shoulder and they’re like, Oh, you do more Thai and then we they start talking and they just like, you know, they couldn’t wait to kind of have that conversation and vice versa.

 Like I see people hitting the back.
-I want to go up and talk a little bit about Muay Thai and I think it’s, it’s, it’s lost, unfortunately, with the, with some of the lifting community that they don’t have that, that they do other earbuds in and they do look sort of.
+I want to go up.
+I want to talk a little bit about Muay Thai and it’s lost.
+Unfortunately, with the, with some of the lifting community that they don’t have that, that they do other earbuds in and they do look sort of.

 I don’t wanna say mean but focus.
 Yeah, and I’m just going on and I’m doing my thing and you can’t talk to me and I And I don’t really know how to fix that.
 I don’t know if that’s a huge problem.